-In addition, the predominant Island County Rural zoning designation within the Reserve allows for the subdivision of land into five acre lots.
-If this development trend was fully realized, it would alter the existing visual character of the Reserve (Nemens 2001: p.I).
-Without a system for tracking, evaluating, and monitoring changes to the cultural landscape within the Reserve, incremental changes may not be noticed in time to identify the broader impact on the Reserve as a whole, potentially causing moderate to major long-term, adverse impacts to the cultural landscape.
+In addition, the predominate Island County Rural zoning designation within the Reserve allows for the subdivision of land into lots as small as five acres.
+This development pattern, if it were to occur in an uncontrolled manner, would not be consistent with the existing visual character of the Reserve (Nemens 2001: p.1).
+Without a system for tracking, evaluating, and monitoring changes to the cultural landscape within the Reserve, incremental changes may not be noticed in time to identify the impact on the Reserve potentially causing major, long-term, adverse damage to the cultural landscape.